-Zephyr Mortgages Solicitor Panel Recently Asked Questions
+Zephyr Mortgages Solicitor Panel Example Support Desk Enquires

-Do all the licensed conveyancers and solicitor practices listed on your search have online case tracking as I was under the impression that this was a precondition of being on the Zephyr Mortgages solicitor panel?
+Do all the licensed conveyancers and solicitor practices listed on your directory have online case tracking as I was under the impression that this was a precondition of being on the Zephyr Mortgages solicitor panel?

-The Council of Mortgage Lenders or BSA do not require online case tracking.
+No. There is no CML Part 2 or Building Society Association requirement relating to online case tracking.
 Some law firms operate such technology and some don't.

-I've digested plenty of mortgage guides,I note that it is considered advisable to get your house surveyed prior to buying it.
+Having read lots of house buying,I note that it is considered advisable to get your house surveyed prior to buying it.
 When I asked my solicitor - who is on the Zephyr Mortgages conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
 Is that normal?

 Zephyr Mortgages will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Zephyr Mortgages will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.

 You may wish to consider appointing your own surveyor to carry out a survey or prepare a home buyers report on the property.
 It is up to you to satisfy yourself that the property is structurally sound before you buy it.
 If the survey or report reveals that building work is needed, you should tell your solicitor.
 You may wish to renegotiate with the seller.

 Your lawyer will not organise the survey but they may be able to put you in touch with a local one that they recommend.
 RICS offers a find a surveyor service (just google it) where you can search for a qualified surveyor by postcode.
 As you are getting a mortgage with Zephyr Mortgages you could contact your them to see if they have a list of approved surveyors.